I listened to the Dori Caymmi album “Poesia Musicada” for the 1st time after a long and stressed day at the office.

 • Nice love songs: the main theme of “Poesia Musicada” is love, based on Paulo Cesar Pinheiro’s poems.
 As Helena Campiolini Leal writes in the album liner notes, “(the songs) describe stories of many different kinds of love, but nevertheless, love.”
 There are songs for passionate love, for the love of a man’s art, love for those who are gone, and even the love for creating an ideal way of life.

 • Kept it simple: the stories are beautiful, and although I can’t make all of the lyrics, I do get the essence of the story being told.
 But you don’t have to understand the lyrics to enjoy the music.
-Dori sings with so much feeling, that his voice blends with the music to create a relaxing ambience.
+Dori sings with so much feeling, that his voice blends with the music to create a relaxing ambiance.
 The music is not complicated, anchored mostly on Dori’s guitar, with the support of a bass in almost all songs, and the occasional addition of a flute, accordion, cellos, percussion, or a 2nd guitar as necessary for the song at hand.

 • As you know, I normally try to find something that I either didn’t like or thought could have been done differently.
 I do this to try to keep the review as objective as possible.
 I can’t find anything of that kind with this album.
 The only thing that I’ll point out is that some songs tend to be a bit melancholic, and that is because they were meant to be (example, “Velho do Mar” which is about the love felt for those who are gone).